Smart borrower are always looking for opportunities to save money on student loan payments. One common reader question looks something like this:

 Lets Make a Deal Doesn’t Work

 The problem with this approach is that it runs counter to how lenders think and plan.
-The exact amount of money in the lender’s bank account at the present time is not your lender’s biggest concern.
-They are usually thinking long term.
+The exact amount of money in the lender’s bank account at the present time is not the lender’s biggest concern.
+They are usually thinking long-term.
 It is the reason that your lender wants you to pay the minimum over the life of the loan rather than paying it off quickly.
 Reducing principle is just you returning the money they gave.
 Collecting interest is how lenders make money.
 (This is why negotiating a lower interest rate is usually easier than negotiating for a loan payoff.)

-The student loan transaction starts with your lender giving you a big check.
+A lender accepting a large partial payment instead of the full balance doesn’t make business sense.
 They don’t want the money back right away.
-For them to be willing to accept a big check, but one that is actually smaller than the one you got in the first place, doesn’t make business sense.
 They make money on interest and fees, so from their perspective, you settling your debt isn’t a win for them.

 As a result, if you call your lender, no matter how persistent you are, you will almost never be able to negotiate a settlement.
 The best you can do will likely be to payoff your balance in full.
 Even if it doesn’t seem like a win, it is huge for you.
 By paying off the loan sooner rather than later, you avoid months or years of interest payments to your lender.